nel/atomic_mem_cache_store/README.md

 ## Why ?

-Anyone caching slow content on a website with moderate to heavy traffic will sooner of later be a victim of the [thundering herb issue](http://en.wikipedia.org/wiki/Thundering_herd_problem) also called Dog-pile Effect.
+Anyone caching slow content on a website with moderate to heavy traffic will sooner of later be a victim of the [thundering herd issue](http://en.wikipedia.org/wiki/Thundering_herd_problem) also called Dog-pile Effect.

 Basically cache invalidation of a high traffic page will trigger several concurrent cache recalculation that could lead to pikes of load and transient slow down of your architecture.